Refunds May Be Used to Pay Debt

 - food stamp overpayment

-- any other debt owed to an Iowa state or municipal agency
+- any other debt owed to a state agency

 When a refund is kept by the state to pay debt, a letter is sent to

 the taxpayer by the agency offsetting the money.
 For example, when a